secretstartups/handbook/people-group/people-experience-team/index.html.md

 Most importantly, check to see whether authorisation has been received from the team member that we may provide the personal information.
 If no authorisation form is attached, make contact with the team member via email or Slack to get the required consent.
 - If the vendor is asking for general information in the email, simply respond back to the email with the requested information.
-- If the vendor is requesting a form to be completed, complete the form via HelloSign and encrypt the document before sending via email.
+- If the vendor is requesting a form to be completed, complete the form via Docusign and encrypt the document before sending via email.
 - If the vendor is requesting a form to be completed for a US team member, forward this request on to the US Payroll team to have completed.
 - If you need additional figures that we do not have access to, send a message in the `payroll-peopleops` Slack channel to request the information needed to complete the form.